top of page

 Other skin growths can be painful as well, and will not respond to plantar wart treatment.

-Worst-case scenario, skin cancers like melanoma can also possibly be painful as well.
+Worst-case scenario, skin cancers like melanoma can also possibly be painful.

 Once we know what the growth is, we can treat it properly, or even refer you to another doctor if needed, to be sure that you get the most specialized and correct care.